-- 1. Insure that the two source documents include sufficiently meaningful "paragraph" styles which can be discerned in the generated HTML file.
-If needed this may require going through all of the 191 functions and 60 expression types to apply new semantic-level FrameMaker styles. - 1.
-RPLPredefinedFunctions.pdf -- RPL Predefined Functions - 2.
-RPLTypesPalette.pdf -- Palette Buttons - 2.
-Predefined Function Processing. - 1.
+- 2. Predefined Function Processing. - 1.
 Discern function content pieces with FrameMaker style classes and magic keywords in textual content. - 2.
 Create dictionaries for translating "named destinations" and image file names to natural names (using actual RPL Predefined Function names).
-(This is needed for RiverWare to be able to associate help content with particular RPL functions and expression types). - 3.
+(This is needed for RiverWare to be able to associate help content with particular RPL functions and operators). - 3.
 Image file processing.
 This is just copying image files generated from FrameMaker to files with the required names; no actual modification to image data is involved. - 4.
 Generate new HTML output for each function, referring to our own CSS styles.
 (See Appendix B example). - 3.
-Palette Button (Expression Type) Processing - o Similar steps to previous item, but reusing some common code. - 4.
+Palette Button (Expression Type) Processing

+- o Similar steps to previous item, but reusing some common code. - 4.
 Add generation of Qt Resources index file (.qrc).
 This is used in the RiverWare build to bind the generated HTML and image files. - 5.
 Document the generation process, including operation of FrameMaker with the two source documents.